iiepdev/spatial_pop_projections/README.md

 This is the methodology used to project spatialized school-age populations until 2030, based on UN SALB boundaries and WorldPop gridded population estimates.
-The projections are adjusted to national population projections, and then transformed into school-age groups with this plugin https://github.com/ iiepdev/SSAP-QGIS-plugin based on this methodology https://github.com/iiepdev/ Spatialized-school-age-populations.
+The projections are adjusted to national population projections, and then transformed into school-age groups with this plugin https://github.com/iiepdev/SSAP-QGIS-plugin based on this methodology https://github.com/iiepdev/Spatialized-school-age-populations.

 The first use case is Togo.